 Healthy Remodel and LEED Platinum Home, Piedmont

-From EMF abatement, water quality and air quality testing, healthy material research, LEED and energy efficiency consulting, we could count on Alex and his team to take care of our green building needs.
+From EMF abatement, healthy materials research, LEED and energy efficiency consulting to water and air quality testing, we could count on Alex and his team to take care of our green building needs.
 With their leadership, we earned LEED Platinum and created a beautiful, healthy home for our family.

-This family wanted an artistic modern home with all the healthy building bells and whistles.
+The family wanted an artistic, modern home with all the healthy building bells and whistles.
 What started as a minor remodel project turned into a gut remodel, and in the end only some structural elements remained of the original home.
-The end product is lovely and healthy.
-State-of-the-art, yet simplistic and easy to operate, this is a LEED Home unlike any other.
+The end product is lovely and healthy, state-of-the-art, yet simplistic and easy to operate; this is a LEED Home unlike any other.

-HBS was initially hired to perform an EMF survey, but the owner realized we had more to offer the design team and it snowballed into Building Biology & LEED Consulting through design and construction.
-HBS worked most closely with the Interior Designer, Architect and Builder throughout the project.
-Detailed drawings and project specifications provided clear direction to the Builder, and HBS weighed in throughout design and construction providing guidance and quality control where valuable.
+HBS was initially hired to perform an EMF survey, then the owner realized we had more to offer the design team and it snowballed into Building Biology & LEED Consulting through design and construction.
+HBS worked closely with the interior designer, architect and builder throughout the project.
+Detailed drawings and project specifications provided clear direction to the builder and HBS weighed in providing guidance and quality control where valuable.

 LEED Project Highlights:

 - Almost entirely PVC and formaldehyde free construction